The future has arrived and it looks like finance. Except of course, that finance doesn’t look like finance anymore.

 This is the evolution that is taking place.
 First we had banks, then we had part-online/part-paperwork banks.
 After that people started working solely with bank online interfaces.
 And now we’re hardly going there at all.
 Consumers and businesses are going to the bank less and less.
 But you can bring your bank to your customers.

 Now financial services aren’t so much about interest rates and a guise of security.
 In truth, we’ve never been excited to bank before.
-But now, you’re not presenting customers with rates and figures, you’re presenting them with what they actually desire – a holiday, a home, business funding, marketing, a new pair of shoes – it’s just that you used banking to make the whole experience better for them and more profitable for you.
+But now, you’re not presenting customers with rates and figures, you’re presenting them with what they actually desire – a holiday, a home, business funding, marketing, a new pair of shoes – it’s just that you used finance to make the whole experience better for them and more profitable for you.

 Interested in becoming a financially integrated digital business?
-As the only company offering an API-first bank account for businesses, we make the process easier, more affordable and faster than any other embedded banking solution.
+As the only company offering an API-first bank account for businesses, we make the process easier, more affordable and faster than any other embedded finance solution.
 Get in touch with us to discover just how quickly you could be generating revenue and going to market.